beepopula/popula-metabuild/README.md

 Template code for community, it can be deployed by community genesis.
 Contains basic functions for a content community.
 ### Drip (https://github.com/beepopula/Drip-contract)
 Records every account's drips for diferrent communities.
-Using NTT(Non-Transferable-Token) along with other derivative functions like ft_deposit for reputation usage.
+Using NTT(Non-Transferable-Token) along with drip generation functions.

 ### Community genesis (https://github.com/popula-io/community-genesis)